geanders/weathermetrics/README.md

 The `weathermetrics` package provides the following functions to calculate or convert between several weather metrics:

+-   Temperature conversions:
     -   **`celsius.to.fahrenheit`:** Convert a vector of temperatures in degrees Celsius to degrees Fahrenheit
     -   **`fahrenheit.to.celsius`:** Convert a vector of temperatures in degrees Fahrenheit to degrees Celsius
--   **`celsius.to.kelvin`:** Convert a vector of temperatures in degrees celsius to Kelvins
+    -   **`celsius.to.kelvin`:** Convert a vector of temperatures in degrees Celsius to Kelvins
     -   **`kelvin.to.celsius`:** Convert a vector of temperatures in Kelvins to degrees Celsius
--   **`fahrenheit.to.kelvin`:** Convert a vector of temperatures in degress Fahrenheit to Kelvins
+    -   **`fahrenheit.to.kelvin`:** Convert a vector of temperatures in degrees Fahrenheit to Kelvins
     -   **`kelvin.to.fahrenheit`:** Convert a vector of temperatures in Kelvins to degrees Fahrenheit
+-   Air moisture conversions
     -   **`dewpoint.to.humidity`:** Calculate a vector of relative humidity values from vectors of air temperature and dew point temperature
     -   **`humidity.to.dewpoint`:** Calculate a vector of dew point temperatures from vectors of air temperature and relative humidity
+-   Heat index calculation
     -   **`heat.index`:** Calculate a vector of heat index values from vectors of air temperature and either dew point temperature or relative humidity
+-   Wind speed conversions
--   **`speed.to.knots`:** Convert a vector of wind speed values to knots
+    -   **`speed_to_knots`:** Convert a vector of wind speed values to knots
--   **`knots.to.speed`:** Convert a vector of wind speed values in knots to a specified wind speed unit
+    -   **`knots_to_speed`:** Convert a vector of wind speed values in knots to a specified wind speed unit
+-   Precipitation conversions
--   **`inches.to.metric`:** Convert a vector of precipitation measurements in inches to measures in metric units (millimeters or centimeters)
+    -   **`inches_to_metric`:** Convert a vector of precipitation measurements in inches to measures in metric units (millimeters or centimeters)
--   **`metric.to.inches`:** Convert a vector of precipitation measurements in metric units to measures in inches
+    -   **`metric_to_inches`:** Convert a vector of precipitation measurements in metric units to measures in inches

-All algorithms are adapted for R from the algorithms used by the United States National Weather Service's [online heat index calculator](http://www.wpc.ncep.noaa.gov/html/heatindex.shtml) (accessed December 18, 2015) and the algorithms used by the National Oceanic and Atmoshperic Administration's [online wind speed conversion](http://www.srh.noaa.gov/epz/?n=wxcalc_windconvert) (accessed February 22, 2016).
+All algorithms for heat index and wind speed are adapted for R from the algorithms used by the United States National Weather Service's [online heat index calculator](http://www.wpc.ncep.noaa.gov/html/heatindex.shtml) (accessed December 18, 2015) and the National Oceanic and Atmospheric Administration's [online wind speed conversion](http://www.srh.noaa.gov/epz/?n=wxcalc_windconvert) (accessed February 22, 2016).

 Converting or calculating weather metrics
 -----------------------------------------

 ### Converting between Celsius and Fahrenheit

 This package includes two functions to convert between Celsius and Fahrenheit, `celsius.to.fahrenheit` and `fahrenheit.to.celsius`.
-As an example of how to use these functions, the `lyon` dataset that comes with this package gives air temperature (`lyon$TemperatureC`) and dew point temperature (`lyon$DewpointC`), both in degrees Celsius, for Lyon, France, for the week of June 18, 2000.
+As an example of how to use these functions, the `lyon` data set that comes with this package gives air temperature (`lyon$TemperatureC`) and dew point temperature (`lyon$DewpointC`), both in degrees Celsius, for Lyon, France, for the week of June 18, 2000.

 To convert to degrees Fahrenheit, use the `celsius.to.fahrenheit` function: